GhentCDH/triplehop_import_tools/CONTRIBUTING.md

 ### Add User data

 The user data can be imported using the `db_user_data.py` python script.
 A system user and anonymous user are created automatically, as well as an anonymous and global_admin group and all required permissions.
 The anonymous user is automatically linked to the anonymous group.
-Make sure a `config.py` file exists at the same level as the `triplehop_import_tools` with a `DATABASE`, `USERS` and a `USERS_GROUPS` variable:
+Make sure a `config.py` file exists at the same level as the `triplehop_import_tools` with a `DATABASE`, `USERS`, `GROUPS` and a `USERS_GROUPS` variable:

     ```py
     DATABASE = {